uqlibrary/uqlibrary-reusable-components/resources/README.md

 ## Gotchas

 * Remember that each line must be separated by a comma within the braces
-* If you put a col2 entry _after_ the last col3 entry within a submenu, display weirdness amy happen - don't do that...
+* If you put a col2 entry _after_ the last col3 entry within a submenu, display weirdness may happen - don't do that...
+* Be careful changing from 2-cols to 3-cols - if you change the left hand menu the placement will need adjustment as it is currently sized to push `Locations & Hours` to the left.
+Developers may need to make changes